DFuqua23/DFuqua23/README.md

 I am a recent graduate with hands on experience.
 I’m passionate about learning new technology to solve problems, improve efficiency, and protect systems from threats.

-Currently, I’m building practical projects to demonstrate skills.
+Currently, I’m building practical projects to practice tools and demonstrate skills.

 ## Objective